MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_xml_xmlreader.md

-**Returns**: Entire serialized element. moved to end of node.
+**Returns**: Entire serialized element. moved to end of node.e.